ravenleeblack/Elle-OS/README.md

 ## TODO
 - Revert back and build a proper boot menu in nasm.
 I left the text mode code.
 - Figure out how to properly set the vesa mode without hard coding it and get the infomation needed from vesa to use in c from nasm.
-- Interrupts are shaky right now.
-So properly set up interrupts.
+- Fix Interrupt System.
+The interruptss are shaky right now.
 Close to getting the keyboard working right.
 - Multitasking with events and threads
 - Sadule - Paging
-- Core Mode (runs in ring0) and User Mode (runs in ring3) are separated
+- Core Mode seperated from User Mode
-- File System
+- Archive Filing System (AFS)
+- Root Archive seperated from Home Archive
 - System calls
-- Mmap support
+- Memory map support
 - Extend the framebuffer graphics
-- Shared memory
 - Serial port
 - PS/2 mouse
 - Terminal